jackyzha0/jackyzha0.github.io/content/thoughts/organizing-systems.md

 _Organizing System_: an [intentionally](thoughts/intentional-arrangement.md) arranged collection of resources and the interactions they support.
 It has authoritative description and standard classification.

+It should enable interactions that allow users to achieve their [goals](thoughts/design-goals.md).

 We organize
 - physical things (objects/artefacts)
 - information about physical things